|

 made the air force much more professional.

-She is the 1st Canadian Herculese pilot to reach 5000 hours of
+She is the first Canadian Herculese pilot to reach 5000 hours of

 flying.
 She retired for full service in 2001 but remains in the